Machine learning the deuteron: new architectures and uncertainty quantification: Results

 \subsection{Energy}

-The two quantities that we use as indicators of the quality of our final trained models are the energy and the fidelity, represented in the top and bottom panels of Fig.~\ref{master_plot}, respectively.
-The four columns correspond to the the different network architectures of Fig.~\ref{archs}.
-As explained earlier, the solid dark lines in Fig. \ref{master_plot} indicate the central values.
+The two quantities that we use as indicators of the quality of our final trained models are the energy and the fidelity, represented in the top and bottom panels of Fig.~\ref{fig:energy_fidelity}, respectively.
+The four columns correspond to the different network architectures of Fig.~\ref{fig:archs}.
+The solid dark lines in Fig.~\ref{fig:energy_fidelity} indicate the central values.
 We show two different types of uncertainties for each quantity.
-Firstly, stochastic uncertainties associated to $20$ different initialisations are shown using dark colour bands.
-Secondly, post-evolution oscillation uncertainties are displayed with pale colours.
+First, stochastic uncertainties associated to $20$ different initializations are shown using dark colour bands.
+Second, post-evolution oscillation uncertainties are displayed with pale colours.
 A key finding of our work is that post-evolution uncertainties are always larger than stochastic uncertainties.